Flight For Life

 Since 1993, Flight For Life Colorado has been accredited by the Commission on Accreditation of Medical Transport Systems and was the first in Colorado to achieve the designation of Critical Care Transport System.

-Rotor wing equipment is leased from Air Methods, Inc. while fixed-wing aircraft is leased from and operated by Mayo Aviation based out of the Centennial Airport.
 Flight for Life Colorado is dispatched by the St. Anthony Communications Center located at St. Anthony Hospital in Lakewood.

-Lifeguard 3 – Colorado Springs
+Colorado Springs Base

-Fixed Wing Base – Centennial Airport
+Fixed Wing Base

 Facebook